brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 We will be using the [Mongo DB Stitch Browser SDK](https://docs.mongodb.com/stitch-sdks/js/4/index.html) to create a web based application that turns the browser into a fully functional stitch client.
 The client will be able to execute the MongoDb Query Language (MQL) directly from the browser.
 This will help us build an application to select specific customers for a promotional offering.

 Before we can access any data with the stitch browser SDK we must allow stitch to access our collections.
 We do this by establishing rules.
-Click the __"Rules"__ menu item from the left hand navigation pane on the stitch console.
+Click the __"Rules"__ menu item from the left-hand navigation pane on the stitch console.
 This displays the rules we have defined.
 ![Rules 1](../img/rules1.jpg)
 There are two ways to add rules for a collection.
 One is by selecting the __"..."__ button to the right of the "mongodb-atlas" tree item.
 The other is by clickin the __"Add Collection"__ button.

 ![Rules 2](../img/rules2.jpg)

 Adding a new collection requires us to specify the database name, the collection name and pick a template.
 Templates allow us to define who has access to the data in a predefined way that gives us an example to follow.
-This is the place to talk about rules in depth, but as we have a limited time and a lot to cover we will simply state that the templates are only a starting point.
+This is the place to talk about rules in depth, but as we have limited time and a lot to cover we will simply state that the templates are only a starting point.
 With rules you have the ability to filter and redact data, to remove all but the last 4 digits of a social security or credit card number for example.
 Only the owner of the data could see the full account number, the CSR could only see the last 4 digits.
 There is a lot to explore here.
-For now we simply select "No Template" as we wish to allow anyone to see the data.
+For now, we simply select "No Template" as we wish to allow anyone to see the data.

 ![Rules 3](../img/rules3.jpg)